sriraminbarajan/quiz-app-simple/README.md

     For Creating the Quiz categories and the questions to come under it you must be a super user.

+    Or login using school using the :
+                    username: ram
+                    password: s

+                   -- or --

     steps in creating account for super user:
         1) ---- Python manage.py createsuperuser ----
         2) Enter your username mail id and password